 Your coronary arteries are a network of blood vessels that surround your heart muscle and supply it with blood that is rich in oxygen and nutrients.
 Your heart muscle needs this continuous supply of oxygen and nutrients to function.
 Over time, sometimes one or more of your coronary arteries narrow because of a buildup of cholesterol and fatty deposits (called plaque) on the inner walls.
 This is called coronary artery disease.
 When blood flow to your heart is restricted, this can cause chest pain called angina.
 When one or more of the coronary arteries are completely blocked, a heart attack may occur

 What are the symptoms of a heart attack?

 - Angina: Chest pain or discomfort in the center of the chest; also described as a heaviness, tightness, pressure, aching, burning, numbness, fullness or squeezing feeling that lasts for more than a few minutes or goes away and comes back.
 It is sometimes mistakenly thought to be indigestion or heartburn.

-- Pain or discomfort in other areas of the upper body including the arms, left shoulder, back, neck, jaw, or stomach
+- Pain or discomfort in other areas of the upper body including the arms, left shoulder, back, neck, jaw, or stomach.

-- Difficulty breathing or shortness of breath
+- Trouble breathing or feeling shortness of breath.

-- Sweating or "cold sweat"
+- Sweating or "cold sweat."

-- Fullness, indigestion, or choking feeling (may feel like "heartburn")
+- Fullness, indigestion, or choking feeling (may feel like "heartburn").

-- Nausea or vomiting
+- Nausea or vomiting.

-- Light-headedness, dizziness, extreme weakness or anxiety
+- Light-headedness, dizziness, extreme weakness or anxiety.

-- Rapid or irregular heart beats
+- Rapid or irregular heart beats.